wovo/hwcpp/readme.md

 -----------------------------------------------------------------------------

 Notes & ToDo
+- due pcf8591
+- due compile all
+- blue pill compile all
+- port fanout now takes n-pins from the first, should be max?
 - check riot-os.org
 - https://sourceforge.net/p/stm32flash/wiki/Home/ ipv st-proprietary
 - direct LCD's dont work - but pcf8574 works!
-- print due int problem
-- print unsigned char -1 hangs on due
 - pin_out from port, writes to all?
 - console sub-consoles?
-- put
 - test pin in!
 - test uart input, for all targets
 - formatted int out: remove redundancies